xiaoyang-sde/knowledge-base/docs/c-plus-plus-primer/01-basic-type.md

 ### Declaration and Definition

 To separate a program into multiple files, the variables should be shared across files.
-C++ distinguishes between declarations and defintions.
+C++ distinguishes between declarations and definitions.
 To use the same variable in multiple files, it must be defined once and declared in all other files.

 - Declarations make names known to the program.
 - Definitions create the associated entities.